-We have a site dedicated solely to Motoring Offences whilst still using the same expert Transport solicitors, so if you’re looking for more information about types of offences, our team, where we operate or case studies from some of our previous clients, then head over to KeepMeOnTheRoad.
-If you feel you’ve read enough and want to speak to one of the country’s leading transport Law teams, give us a call now on 0115 910 0600.
+We have a website dedicated solely to Motoring Offences whilst still using the same expert Transport solicitors.
+So if you’re looking for more information about types of road traffic offences then head over to KeepMeOnTheRoad.

 If you contest the charge at court we can advise and guide you through the court process.

-We may be able to help you defend a charge even where there is evidence against you, such as being caught be a speed camera or police radar.
+We may be able to help you defend a charge even where there is evidence against you, such as being caught by a speed camera or police officer radar.